 These sidequests vary in complexity.
 RDR2 isn’t an icon hunt like most open world games.
 You never really know what experiences you might encounter on the road.
 Some are simple (help a hunter who’s stepped in his own bear trap).
 Some are intricate, multi-stage operations (help a loopy professor prove that alternating current can be used to humanely execute prisoners).
 Most can be ruined if you’re not careful, and once they’re gone, they’re gone.
 Many of the larger subquests are chunked out over Morgan’s adventure, and the task log is useless.
 “This story will continue at a later time,” it says.
 Sometimes it’s even true.

 Elements of RDR2 pulse with the kind of living-world resonance that’s been lacking in such games: get a tip about a vulnerable stagecoach, for example, and you have a finite amount of time to plan the robbery and carry it out before the coach moves on.
-If you’re embroiled in a multi-part side quest (called “Stranger Missions,” on account of you typically meet a stranger and hilarity ensues) but dawdle too long before triggering the next step, it’ll vanish, never to reappear.
+There are fantastic multi-part side quests (called “Stranger Missions,” on account of you typically meet a stranger and hilarity ensues) but dawdle too long before triggering the next step and they’ll vanish, never to reappear.
 Other gang members have their own stuff going on, and may ask Morgan to help out, assuming, of course, he returns to camp to check in.
 It’s sad that Morgan’s own “stuff” is reactionary and far less woven into the game.
 Follow up on that stagecoach tip and you’ll do it alone; I’d have much preferred the ability to head back to camp and put together a little posse from whoever’s around and/or whoever you happen to want involved.
 I’d much prefer mechanics like that over some of the stuff Rockstar did put in: pointless camp upgrades, insipid domino and poker games, and the like.

 I started out this piece thinking I’d just write impressions, but by the time I managed to get much down on paper I’d already played Red Dead Redemption 2 for more than 50 hours and “impressions” seemed like the wrong term.
 But I can’t call it a review — not because I haven’t finished the game, I don’t care about that — I can’t call it a review because I don’t know the answer to the key question yet: it has a hold on me now, and on top of that it’s done a great job sidestepping the traditional problems borne by open world games.
 But I can’t yet say whether that will keep through to the end.